elvisimprsntr/siriproxy-radstat/README.md

 The [Advance Technical Information] (http://www.radiothermostat.com/latestnews.html#advanced) page provides access to Wi-Fi USNAP Module API document for thermostat models CT80, CT30, and 3M50.

-Radio Thermosts models CT22 and CT20 are not mentioned in the API documentation, but it is possible those use the same or a similar API.
+Radio Thermostat models CT22 and CT20 are not specifically mentioned in the API documentation, but it is possible those use the same or a similar API.

 Installation